 - 1 teaspoon baking soda

-- 1 stick (4 oz) unsalted butter
+- 1 stick unsalted butter

-- 4 tablespoons unsweetened natural cocoa powder
+- 4 tablespoons unsweetened cocoa powder natural

 - 1 teaspoon vanilla extract

 - Preheat oven to 375 degrees.
-Grease a 15x10 inch jelly roll pan.
+Grease a 12x17 inch sheet pan with shortening or butter.

 - In a large mixing bowl thoroughly mix the flour, granulated sugar, salt and cinnamon (if using).